A Guide to Laos eVisa for Australian Citizens

 No, each country has its own visa system.
 The Laos eVisa is valid for Laos only.

-Content Disclaimer: This information was last updated in August 2025.
+Content Disclaimer: This information was last updated in March 2026.
 Please confirm details with the relevant agencies, embassies, or airlines before finalising your travel plans.